arduino/arduino-cloud-cli/PROTOCOL.md

 * Third party boards and other devices can connect to MQTT with a lower security level by using:
   - username = device_id
-  - password = device_secret
+  - password = device_secretkey

- both these information are provided during device configuration via API or on Cloud Web UI Cloud API documentation is available here https://www.arduino.cc/reference/en/iot/api/   and at the same location you can find reference clients for Javascript, Python and Golang.
+ Both these information are provided during device configuration via API or on Cloud Web UI Cloud API documentation is available here https://www.arduino.cc/reference/en/iot/api/   and at the same location you can find reference clients for Javascript, Python and Golang.